prisma-labs/konn/README.md

 ### Standard Providers

-Kont ships with standard providers for basic things like managing a temp directory or using a Playwright browser.
+Konn ships with standard providers for basic things like managing a temp directory or using a Playwright browser.

 For in-depth usage details refer to each one's JSDoc.